BurchallCooper/CS7641-Project/index.md

 The architecture of the security system described in this paper has 3 distinct functions: (1) threat detection, (2) targeting, and (3) threat neutralization.

-### Threat Detection

-* Threat detection may be as simple as a perimeter violation where some unidentified individual crosses a predefined boundary into a controlled area.
+1. Threat Detection.
+Threat detection may be as simple as a perimeter violation where some unidentified individual crosses a predefined boundary into a controlled area.
 However, it may be much more sophisticated where a weapon is detected in the hand of an individual by the threat detection module.
 Ideally, this module would be sufficiently intelligent to differentiate between friendlies and hostiles carrying weapons.

-### Targeting

-* The purpose of the targeting system is to aim a non-lethal weapon for threat neutralization.
+2. Targeting.
+The purpose of the targeting system is to aim a non-lethal weapon for threat neutralization.
 The targeting system must be sufficiently accurate to only to aim the weapon to disable and not permanently injure.
 Of primary concern is avoiding sensitive areas such as the eyes.

 ### Threat Neutralization

-* Threat neutralization is achieved in two ways.
+3. Threat Neutralization.
+Threat neutralization is achieved in two ways.
 Realization by an individual that he is being actively targeted (in our system with a laser) may provide sufficient deterrence that no further action is required.
 However, in systems where threat neutralization is implemented as a non-lethal weapon the targeting laser aims the weapon.
 The weapon proposed for this system would fire rubber bullets.

 ### Overview: